 Having a fairly loose itinerary is vital with kids, and as long as we have a place to stay then we are happy to “make up” the itinerary when we arrive.

-What have we missed?
+What have we missed in our Holiday Trip Planner post?
 Please leave us a comment below.

 Like It> Pin It> Family Holiday Trip Planner: Organize & Book